cerbos/tutorial/src/02-running-locally/README.md

 You can find the full configuration schema in the [Cerbos docs](https://docs.cerbos.dev/cerbos/latest/configuration/index.html).

-With the configuration defined there are two ways to run an instance of Cerbos locally:
+With the configuration defined there are two options to choose from for running Cerbos locally.

 ## Container